DJMare/express_Sequelize_RunningQueries_QueryAllActors/README.md

     npm install -g sequelize-auto

-MYSQL WORKBENCH

-(20) Open database in mySql workbench to view columns in table:

 COMMAND PROMPT

-(21) Generate a model file for the actor table. (-h: IP/Hostname; -d: Database; -u: Username for database; -x: Password for database; -o: directory to place the models; -t: comma-seperated names of tables to import):
+(20) Generate a model file for the actor table. (-h: IP/Hostname; -d: Database; -u: Username for database; -x: Password for database; -o: directory to place the models; -t: comma-seperated names of tables to import):

     sequelize-auto -h localhost -d sakila -u root -x Password1! -o "./models" -t actor

 VS CODE

-(22) Open app.js file at the root of the project and include the './model" folder so that the models are available everywhere in the application:
+(21) Open app.js file at the root of the project and include the './model" folder so that the models are available everywhere in the application:

 COMMAND PROMPT

-(23) Run nodemon in terminal to see DB sync'd up:
+(22) Run nodemon in terminal to see DB sync'd up:

 NODEMON NOTE